Search

 -

-Java on Visual Studio Code FAQ and Wiki
+Testing Java with Visual Studio Code

 All the Java Extensions provided by Red Hat, Microsoft, and VMware are open source, as well as most extensions supported by the community.
 You can find their corresponding repositories on GitHub from the Marketplace pages.
 Are there any other features coming to Java on Visual Studio Code?
 Definitely.